Thermal liquid-gas phase transition in a quasi-one-dimensional dipolar Fermi gas: Results and discussion

 Although it is known that 1D systems with short-range interactions are prohibited from exhibiting continuous phase transitions or spontaneous continuous symmetry breakings~\cite{MerminWagner1966,PhysRev.158.383}, it is possible to observe a first-order phase transition with long-range interactions.
 In this system, this is the case due to long-range-like behavior of interaction in the typical particle separation $\ell_\perp$.

 However, we should note that our result is totally limited by the Hartree-Fock approximation.
-It is known that mean-field calculations may lead to a phase transition that does not actually happen, e.g., the 1D Ising model.
-To consider the legitimacy of the result, we should note that the Hartree-Fock approximation is a good approximation in high-density regions, where kinetic energy dominates since $n\propto k_{\rm F}$, and that the energy obtained in the Hartree-Fock approximation is an upper bound of the exact energy.
+It is known that mean-field calculations may lead to a phase transition that does not actually happen, e.g., the 1D Ising model. {In particular, in 1D systems, fluctuations can be significant and we have to admit that the phase transition might not be observed if we take higher orders into account.} To consider the legitimacy of the result, we should note that the Hartree-Fock approximation is a good approximation in high-density regions {i.e., at the densities much larger than the saturation density}, where kinetic energy dominates, and that the energy obtained in the Hartree-Fock approximation is an upper bound of the exact energy.

+{As we mentioned above, interacting fermions are generally treated as the TLL in one-dimensional systems as a low-energy effective theory near the Fermi surface since it is a strongly correlated system.
+Thus, the Hartree-Fock approximation is not quantitatively accurate in the low-density region.
+However, as verified in \cite{PhysRevA.88.033611}, the Hartree-Fock method can nonetheless reproduce the self-bound state at $T=0$ in this density region, indicating that the Hartree-Fock method is at least qualitatively valid in the low-density region to discuss the liquid-gas phase transition.
+We also note that the TLL picture is not valid when the Fermi energy is comparable to the temperature.
+Indeed, near the critical point, the Fermi temperature $T_F/\omega_\perp = \pi^2n^2/2m^* \approx 0.3$ while $T_c/\omega_\perp \approx 0.06$, indicating that the TLL picture is not valid near the critical point.
+In this sense, the Hartree-Fock method is a reasonable starting point to discuss the liquid-gas phase transition in the present system.}